-These 'The Haunting Of Hill House' Ending Theories Will Make You Lose Sleep At Night
+These 5 Theories About 'The Haunting of Hill House' Ending Will Chill You To The Bone

 There really isn't another show like The Haunting of Hill House on TV right now.
 The hit series currently has a 91 percent fresh score on Rotten Tomatoes, and it's been called the first great horror TV show by some critics and fans.
 More importantly, people just can't seem to get the series out of their heads.
 There are even The Haunting of Hill House ending theories that take what viewers watched in the final episode, and flip it on its head by suggesting that everything wasn't as happy as it seemed for the Crain family.
 Spoilers ahead.